Office of Human Resources

-A volunteer/affiliate is an individual who performs hours of service at Coastal Carolina University for civic, charitable or humanitarian reasons, without promise, expectation or receipt of compensation for services rendered, is considered to be a volunteer during such hours.
+A volunteer/affiliate is an individual who performs hours of service at Coastal Carolina University for civic, charitable, or humanitarian reasons, without promise, expectation, or receipt of compensation for services rendered.

 Frequently Asked Questions

 A current Coastal Carolina University employee can only perform volunteer services at the University if no compensation is paid and services performed are not of the same nature as the employee's primary job responsibilities.